carmargut/dynamic-pricer-service/README.md

         - **Global Uniqueness**: UUIDs ensure unique IDs across systems, useful for distributed environments.
         - **Security**: Harder to guess than sequential IDs.
         - **Scalability**: Decouples ID generation from the database, making the system more flexible and secure.

+### Custom exceptions and REST error codes integration

+I implemented a custom exception system and integrated it with the REST error code format.
+Although this introduces some coupling between the domain layer and the REST protocol, I found it to be a suitable approach for this project.
+This solution enhances error visibility during manual testing, providing clear feedback on the types of errors found.

 ### Technologies used